FTRobbin/here-there-rocq/README.md

 - Formally verified gameplay, guaranteed bug free
 - Thought-provoking themes and level design
 - Play in your favorite Rocq editor
-(So you advisor can't tell you are gaming)
+(So your advisor and colleagues can't tell you are gaming!)

+---

 For PLSE ART/GAME JAM 2024